orxfun/orx-bench-shortest-path/README.md

 * create full factorial experiments using `interactive` mode,
 * experiments can be executed directly from the interactive mode or from the created experiment file using `fromfile` mode.

+## Contribution

+If you wish to add a different
+* graph representation,
+* queue type, or
+* algorithm implementation

+to the experimentation tool, please open an [issue](https://github.com/orxfun/orx-bench-shortest-path/issues/new) or create a PR.

 ## A. Usage